JWST's PEARLS: 119 multiply imaged galaxies behind MACS0416, lensing properties of caustic crossing galaxies, and the relation between halo mass and number of globular clusters at $z=0.4$: Magnification and time delay for known caustic-crossing galaxies

-Rather than presenting lens-model-predicted magnifications and time delays for specific events, it is more useful to present predictions for a range of distances from the critical curve because new transients can appear anywhere along these arcs.
+Rather than presenting lens-model-predicted magnifications and time delays for specific events, it is more useful to present predictions for a range of distances from the CC because new transients can appear anywhere along these arcs.
 This needs to be done for each lensed galaxy individually because differences in redshift and lensing potential change the model predictions.
-In this section we present models for the magnification and time delay along 12 prominent arcs that are crossing the cluster caustic at their corresponding redshifts.
+Also, this approach reduces the uncertainties due to imperfect lens modelling that often places the CC at positions a fraction of an arcsecond away from the true (unknown) position.
+Even though these offsets are small, they are sufficiently large for accurately predicting the magnification of unresolved sources very close to the CC.
+In these situations, a fit to the expected scaling laws combined with a model independent estimation of the distance to the CC (for instance from symmetry arguments between a pair of counterimages) results in more accurate predictions for the magnification and time delays.
+In this section, we present models for the magnification and time delay along 12 prominent arcs that are crossing the cluster caustic at their corresponding redshifts.

-The magnification along an arc and as a function of distance to the critical curve can be fitted with the canonical law for critical curves $\mu=\mu_0/d_{\rm cc}$.
-Here $\mu_0$ is a constant (expressed in arcseconds) that depends on the redshift of the source and position along the critical curve, and $d_{\rm cc}$ is the distance to the critical curve expressed in arcseconds.
-The time delay has a similar scaling with distance, $\Delta T=T_0*d_{\rm cc}$, where $T_0$ is another constant expressed in years per arcsecond.
-For a given source redshift, the constant $T_0$ varies also from position to position along the critical curve at that redshift.
-The time delay $\Delta T$ is measured between two counterimages of the same source position on each side of the critical curve and separated by a distance $d = 2d_{\rm cc}$.
+The magnification along an arc and as a function of distance to the CC can be fitted with the canonical law for CCs $\mu_{\rm th}=\mu_0/d_{\rm cc}$.
+Here $\mu_0$ is a constant (expressed in arcseconds) that depends on the redshift of the source and position along the CC, and $d_{\rm cc}$ is the distance to the CC expressed in arcseconds.
+The time delay has a similar scaling with distance, $\Delta T_{\rm th}=T_0*d_{\rm cc}$, where $T_0$ is another constant expressed in years per arcsecond.
+For a given source redshift, the constant $T_0$ varies also from position to position along the CC at that redshift.
+The time delay $\Delta T$ is measured between two counterimages of the same source position on each side of the CC and separated by a distance $d = 2d_{\rm cc}$.
 These scalings in $\mu$ and $\Delta T$ are expected for a lens with an isothermal-sphere density distribution, and they normally reproduce well the observed magnifications and time delays in real lenses.